 No wonder the buffalo were stampeding.

 Drove on into Botswana to see the Nata Pan area.
 It was at an unlikely, scruffy water hole with lots of elephant that we saw Wild Dog.
-For a video that our guide shot of that encounter, check our MouseToursTravels Facebook page.
-Watch this young elephant chasing the Wild Dogs off.
-(Those videos were posted in early December, 2013, so you might have to scroll down.)
+Watching this young elephant chasing the Wild Dogs off was interesting.

 Lots of our friends asked if the wild dogs look like hyenas… not really.
 A couple of photos to compare them…